First forward simulation with LMDz-SACS#

 - LMDz-SACS requires multiple input files, which are generally precomputed by the online version of LMDz (for mass fluxes) or INCA (for prescribed species):

-a definition of the horizontal LMDz grid and of the vertical coefficients Ap and Bp in a netcdf file
+a definition of the horizontal LMDz grid and of the vertical coefficients Ap and Bp in a NetCDF file

 the mass fluxes, generally precomputed by the online version of LMDz